Beating the system - the cycling commuting section

 Commuter/everything bike without fenders?
 Fair weather rider?
 Chromoplastic P45s would be fine.

-(Really, showtime is a word filter replacement, what happens when I type flying bicycles?)
+(Really, showtime is a word filter replacement, what happens when I type !!
+BAN ME NOW FOR SWEARING !!?)

 The Belgium+ is not listed on the HED site ???